How to Get Rid of Cockroaches Naturally

 - Bay leaves: one simple remedy is to place chopped or crushed bay leaves in areas where you suspect cockroaches reside.
 They hate the smell of this herb and usually leave the area immediately.

 - Onion and boric acid: this treatment is very popular thanks to it being both highly effective and very inexpensive.
-Make a paste using a finely chopped, medium sized onion, half a cup of plain flour, a little water or beer, a pinch of sugar, and 3 to 4 teaspoons of boric acid powder (you can find it in hardware stores).
-Mix all the ingredients in a bowl and use a spoon to distribute it throughout your home wherever you suspect cockroaches travel.
+Firstly, make a paste using a finely chopped, medium sized onion, half a cup of plain flour, a little water or beer, a pinch of sugar, and 3 to 4 teaspoons of boric acid powder (you can find it in hardware stores).
+Then mix all the ingredients in a bowl and use a spoon to distribute it throughout your home wherever you suspect cockroaches travel.
 We recommend you keep this mixture away from pets, as it may be toxic to them.

 - Borax: this natural ingredient is often used to make soap for washing clothes.
 All you need to do is sprinkle borax powder around your house, especially in areas where you suspect roaches are hiding.
 When they walk through the borax it dehydrates and kills them.
 Cockroaches can’t retain moisture if their shell is damaged.